featurist/pogoscript/guide.md

 	wind speed = 13

+Variables can contain spaces, but the same variables can be written using camel case too and amount to the same thing:

+	windSpeed
+	=> 13

 # Functions

 Variables are the building blocks, but functions have all the fun.
 In PogoScript functions are called by passing arguments.
 Arguments can be numbers, strings or other expressions like variables or indeed other functions.

 	is (wind speed) strong enough for my kite?

-Here we called a function called `is strong enough for my kite`.
+Here we called a function named `is strong enough for my kite`.
 We passed one argument in parenthesis, `wind speed`.
-The question mark `?` on the end is optional here.
+The question mark `?` on the end is optional but it helps it to be read like a question.

+The actual position of the arguments does not matter, in fact, we could call the same function like this:

+	(wind speed) is strong enough for my kite?

+Or

+	is strong enough for my (wind speed) kite?

+Neither of which read as well as the first, but are nevertheless effectively the same thing.

+As with variables, function names can be written in camel case, so we could write it in classical JavaScript style too:

+	isStrongEnoughForMyKite(windSpeed)

 Eventually, you'll want to define your own functions too.
 Like variables, we use equals `=`, like this: